erebmaethor/funbox-qt/README.md

 1. clone this repository
 2. cd into repo directory ```$ cd funbox-qt```
 3. install the dependencies by, for example, ```$ npm i``` if you use npm
-4. change "homepage" property in package.json if you want to deploy not to root
+4. change "homepage" property in package.json
 5. build a production bundle ```$ npm run build```
 6. organize access to static bundle (that is in ```/build``` directory) with your favorite web server
 7. enjoy!